-Malingering is the purposeful production of falsely or grossly exaggerated complaints with the goal of receiving a reward.
-These may include money, insurance settlement, drugs or the avoidance of punishment, work, jury duty, the military or some other kind of service.
+Malingering is the purposeful production of falsely or grossly exaggerated physical or psychological complaints with the goal of receiving a reward.
+These may include money, insurance settlement, drugs or the avoidance of punishment, work, jury duty, release from incarceration, the military, or some other kind of service.
 A malingerer may attempt to raise the temperature of a thermometer through heat from a lamplight or alter a urine sample by adding sand to it; however, if the malingerer is more discrete, the clinician may have great difficulty gathering evidence for an accurate diagnosis.

 Malingering is not a psychiatric disorder and can lead to abuse of the medical system, with unnecessary tests being performed and time taken away from other patients.

 Malingering can exist in a variety of intensities, from pure (in which all symptoms are falsified) to partial, in which symptoms are exaggerated.
 A patient may simulate symptoms of a specific disorder or deny the existence of the problem that may explain the symptoms.
 Malingering is not easy to detect because of the difficulty in gathering overt evidence.
 A thorough clinical interview is crucial to understanding whether a person is malingering or not.

 Malingering should not be confused with factitious disorder (in which the motive is the desire to occupy a sick role, rather than some form of material gain) and somatoform disorders (in which symptoms are not produced willfully).